egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-good-programmer.md

 We should always try to search for goodness and positives sides in people.
 Although sometimes the truth is difficult, sometimes inconvenient, but in the end, it's a result of many factors.

 Many, may not agree with me, but I think there is no quick or best way to say how good is the person you just met (or objectively measure yourself).
-Many points I wrote also I had a problem with, even after a couple of years in the programming industry.
-To become a good programmer is never a switch case - puff... and I am a one - no, it's a process that requires time for learning, practicing, and perceiving all in this process.
-In the end, there will be tests, sometimes a lot of tests - therefore may IT companies usually have long and boring test procedures (on many different levels: skills, user interaction, psychological tests, etc.) to test all hallmarks they looking for in the potential candidate.
-Important to say it's only a small collection of my thoughts which are only a drop in the ocean of testing characteristics, usually processed by highly skilled recruiters.
-Although, I am not a fan of testing person for 2-3 days just to hear: _Welcome aboard, now you can code for us_.
-I prefer to always try to learn from people around me, so in the end, I can learn from the mistakes of others.
-This is my "little secret" - strive to better and be better.
+Many points I wrote, also I had a problem with, even after a couple of years in the programming industry.
+To become a good programmer is never a switch case - puff, and I am a one.
+No, it's a process that requires time for learning, practicing, and perceiving all in this process.

+On the other had, each programmer will be dragged through tests, sometimes a lot of tests.
+It's common, that medium and big IT companies have longer and more exhausting test procedures (testing different levels like: core skills, human interaction, psychological tests, decision-making test etc.) to test all hallmarks they looking for in the potential candidate.

+In this article I've mentioned only a small collection of my thoughts, which in the end, are only a drop in the ocean of testing characteristics, usually processed by highly skilled recruiters.
+Honestly, I am not a fan of testing person for a couple of days just to hear: _Welcome aboard, now you can code for us_.
+I believe that talk and small, concrete tests will do the job, and the main part of working with the person for few weeks will give the rest, the complete the overview.

 Thank you for your time.